Transitioning to new practices or processes within your organization is often difficult, and GitOps is no different.

-Whether your team is learning to trust GitOps or you are seasoned pros, new challenges arise while leveraging GitOps.
+Whether your team is learning to trust the practice or you are seasoned pros, new challenges arise while leveraging GitOps.
 Redmonk’s Co-Founder and Analyst, James Governor, and Transposit’s Founder and CTO, Tina Huang, explore what it takes to scale GitOps effectively and how automation alongside GitOps can safely enhance human actionability and decision-making.

 James founded RedMonk in 2002 with Stephen O’Grady.
 Based in Shoreditch, London, he advises enterprises, startups, and major companies on developer-led innovation, community, and technology strategy.
 He focuses on developers as the real key influencers in tech.
 An ex-journalist, he has managed teams and news agendas in weekly publication grind.
 His specialities: Developers, developers, developers.